2.0 Custom Dashboards for Beginners

 When/Why

-This will happen most often if the dashboard that you copied from has variables defined that the panel relies upon.
-For instance, if a panel relies on $host to be the address of your server, but the destination dashboard doesn't have that variable, then the panel will copy, but be blank.
+This most often happens when the source dashboard has variables that the panel depends on, but the destination dashboard does not.
+For example, if a panel relies on $host for the server address and the destination dashboard does not define $host, the panel can paste successfully but render blank.

 How